processing/p5.js-web-editor/developer_docs/testing.md

 ### What to test
 For any type of component, you might want to consider testing:
 - The text or divs that you expect to be on the page are actually there.
 You can use [Queries](https://testing-library.com/docs/queries/about/) for this.
-- a previously saved snapshot of the HTML matches a snapshot taken during testing.
-- what else?? help!
+- If it's an integration test, you could consider testing the "happy path" flow.
+For example, in a login form, you would test how a user might enter their username and password and then enter that information.
+- Generally, you want to focus your testing on "user input" -> "expected output" instead of making sure the middle steps work as you would expect.
+This might mean that you don't need to check that the state changes or class-specific methods occur.
+This is so that if some of the small details in the implementation of the component changes in the future, the tests can remain the same.
+- more details on testing behavior in the component-specific sections

 >Only test the behaviors you know you need to care about.
 For example, if the desired behavior of a particular edge case doesn't truly matter yet or isn't fully understood, don't write a test for it yet.
 Doing so would restrict the freedom to refactor the implementation.
-Additionally, it will send the signal to future readers that this behavior is actually critical, when it very well might not be (perhaps a form of [accidental creativity]()). [[3]](#References)
+Additionally, it will send the signal to future readers that this behavior is actually critical, when it very well might not be. [[3]](#References)

 **Don't test unreachable edge cases:** You would have to add code to your original implementation to guard against these cases.
 The future proofing and the added cost to the codebase "is generally not worth their preceived potential benefits" [[3]](#References)